omnibenchmark/omniValidator/README.md

     data_folder = 'examples/csf-patients-py/data/csf_patient_py'
 )
 ```
-which will return an error message if any output is missing.
+which will raise an `Exception` if an output file is missing.

 If multiple output are detected, you will get a warning message such as below: